HIPAA. Just saying it sends chills down the spines of healthcare legal teams across the United States.

-If this is your first run-in with it, though, it stands for the Health Insurance Portability and Accountability Act, and it's the law of the land when it comes to protecting medical data.
+If this is your first run-in with it, HIPAA stands for the Health Insurance Portability and Accountability Act, and it's the law of the land when it comes to protecting medical data.
+It's one of the most important pieces of legislation ever passed in the healthcare industry.
+And it can be kind of intimidating.

 Protecting patient data is at the core of the regulation, and mistakes can be extremely costly.
 But don't let all that scare you off — we got your back.